-Siraj-ud-Doulah, the Nawab of Bengal was the first Indian king to foresee the threat posed to the future of the country by the English East India Company which entered India in the name of trade but transgressed its limits.
+Siraj ud-Daulah, the Nawab of Bengal was the first Indian king to foresee the threat posed to the future of the country by the English East India Company which entered India in the name of trade but transgressed its limits.
 He took bold initiatives to thwart the company’s evil designs.
-The last independent Nawab of Bengal, Siraj-ud-Doulah, was born in 1733 and took the reins of power at the age of 23 years.
+The last independent Nawab of Bengal, Siraj ud-Daulah, was born in 1733.
+He took the reins of power at the age of 23 years.

-As Siraj was unaware of the clique against him, he reached Plassey with about 50,000 troops to fight against the British forces.
+Siraj ud-Daulah was unaware of the clique against him.
+He reached Plassey with about 50,000 troops to fight against the British forces.
 The Battle of Plassey, which marked a watershed in Indian history started on 23 June, 1757.
 The East India Company’s troops were only 3,200 and the British troops among them numbered just 950.
 But the treacherous Commander-in-Chief, Mir Jafar, and another Commander, Roy Durlabh, deserted Nawab Siraj-ud-Daulah in the middle of battle field in favour of the East India Company’s troops.

-As a result, Siraj-ud- Doulah was forced to face defeat and he returned to Murshidabad, the capital on 24 June.
-Even there, the situation was unfavourable to young Nawab.
+As a result, Siraj ud-Daulah was forced to face defeat.
+He returned to Murshidabad, the capital on 24 June.
+Even there, the situation was unfavourable to the young Nawab.
 With no option left for him, Siraj left the capital.
 Meanwhile, Mir Jafar was appointed the Nawab of Bengal by Robert Clive.
 Mir Jafar sent his son, Mir Miran, with troops to catch Siraj.
-Young Siraj was caught and brought to the court and beheaded on 2 July, 1757.
-Nawab of Bengal Siraj-ud-Doulah will be remembered in the Indian history as the ‘first warrior’, who sensed the danger from the British and fought against them heroically.
+Young Siraj ud-Daulah was caught and brought to the court and beheaded on 2 July, 1757.
+Nawab of Bengal Siraj ud-Daulah will be remembered in the Indian history as the ‘first warrior’, who sensed the danger from the British and fought against them heroically.